 A full-fledged technologist and a chess master

 His children had to leave home soon, to his mother and Elon’s former wife, Justin.
 “I wish we could be private,” Elon murmured in the context of the stock market.
-“In fact, it makes us less effective to be a public company.”
+“It makes us less effective to be a public company.”

 I asked Elon for a question and he stopped me.
 “Wait a minute, I need to go to the toilet.
 Then I ask you to ask me a question again.
 I have to get things out of my mind, “he paused.